 - Power OFF Flarm unit is switched off. - Power ON Flarm unit is switched on. - Privacy ON Flarm unit works in stealth mode.
 Other Flarm units will not receive altitude and vario information concerning your glider.
-For collision warnings this mode has no influence. - Ext.(Colibri) (only on LX8000)- Use this mode, when you want to receive external Flarm data through Colibri port on back side.
-(For example, if TRX1090 is connected to LX8000.
-See chapter 10.2 for more details) - Ext.(PC) Use this mode, when you want to receive externally connected Flarm on PC port.
+For collision warnings this mode has no influence. - Ext.(PC) Use this mode when you want to receive externally connected Flarm on PC port.

 Depending on which region/continent you are flying in, set the correct frequency band.
 Competition mode is intended only for competitions.
-If this mode is enabled the pilot will not be able to see any Flarm data on the LX8000 map.
+If this mode is enabled the pilot will not be able to see any Flarm data on the LX9000 map.
 The competition mode status is recorded in the IGC file and can be checked during scoring.